 The musical staff is made up of 5 horizontal lines.
 Musical notes and symbols are written on the lines and in the spaces.
-Notes placed on line are called line notes.
+Notes placed on the lines are called line notes.
 Space notes are notes placed in the spaces.
 Each note on the staff represents a different pitch.
-The higher the note on the staff, the higher the pitch and the frequency.
+The higher the note on the staff, the higher the pitch and its frequency.

 Treble Clef (or G-clef)

 The treble clef (or G-clef) is the first musical symbol on the treble staff.
-Musical notes written on the treble staff are notes above the middle C. middle C is the 4th C note on a modern 88-key piano keyboard.
+Musical notes written on the treble staff are notes above the middle C note.
+The middle C note is the 4th C note on a modern 88-key piano keyboard.
 It is the C that is closest to the middle of the piano keyboard.

-Middle C is written below the treble staff on a ledger line.
+The middle C note is written below the treble staff on a ledger line.
 A ledger line is a short line used as an extension of the staff.